louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 Postoperative treatment

 (1) Postoperative analgesia: Oral analgesics, either alone or in combination with intramuscular analgesic drugs, were routinely administered on the day following surgery.
 (2) Postoperative anti-infection therapy: Antibiotics were administered to patients with severe DPA accompanied by local perianal and perineal infections, or those with systemic infections, diabetes.
 Complete blood counts were reassessed on the first and third days post-surgery.
 Antibiotic treatment was discontinued once the blood count returned to normal, and antibiotics were adjusted, if necessary, based on the results of the pus culture.
 (3) Postoperative dressing change and fumigation: 24 h post-surgery, remove the gauze packing from the abscess cavity and irrigate the cavity with a compound Huangbai solution.
 From the second day onwards, herbal sitz baths were administered twice daily in warm water (40 °C) for 10 to 15 min after defecation.
 Specialized proctology dressing changes were performed twice daily, supplemented with bedside infrared and microwave physiotherapy, until the patient was discharged.
 (4) Removal of postoperative drainage tube: The drainage tube placed in the abscess cavity postoperatively was gradually withdrawn daily, starting one week after surgery, based on the drainage condition, until it was completely removed.
 For the annular drainage tube, it was replaced with a rubber band drainage one week later.
 The rubber band drainage was changed from double to single strands after one week, depending on the secretion condition, and was completely removed after a few days.
 The principles for removing the rubber bands were as follows: from top to bottom (removing the upper abscess cavity drainage bands first and the lower ones last), and from outside to inside (removing the outermost abscess cavity drainage bands first and the innermost ones last).

 Follow‑up

 All patients underwent outpatient follow-up evaluations after discharge, during which the surgeon assessed wound healing, therapeutic efficacy, and anal function based on predefined primary and secondary outcome measures.
 During the first two months postoperatively, patients attended outpatient reviews twice a week.
 Follow-up assessments were conducted via telephone 6 months later and continued for a total of 12 months.
 Specialized examinations, such as transrectal ultrasound, perianal MRI, and anorectal manometry, were performed when necessary.

 ---

 ### Atopic dermatitis (eczema) guidelines: 2023 American academy of allergy, asthma and immunology / American college of allergy, asthma and immunology joint task force on practice parameters GRADE-and institute of medicine-based recommendations [^736562b7].
 Annals of Allergy, Asthma & Immunology (2024).
 High credibility.

-Atopic dermatitis—Recommendation 12 (mild disease; dilute bleach baths): In patients with mild atopic dermatitis, the JTF panel suggests against adding dilute bleach baths to topical therapy (no dilute-bleach based) baths (conditional recommendation, low-certainty evidence).
+Atopic dermatitis — Recommendation 12 (mild disease; dilute bleach baths): In patients with mild atopic dermatitis, the JTF panel suggests against adding dilute bleach baths to topical therapy (no dilute-bleach based) baths (conditional recommendation, low-certainty evidence).
 The estimated treatment effect of dilute bleach baths for milder AD (eg, EASI of 10) was, on average, small (−2.2 points in comparison to a minimally important difference of 6.6).
 The guideline panel inferred that most well-informed patients with mild AD are likely to place a high value on maintaining a simple treatment routine that is minimally disruptive, and most fully informed patients are likely to value avoidance of the burdens of bleach baths and their uncertain harms over likely a small, possibly unimportant, benefit in AD severity, while acknowledging substantial variability in values such that a number of patients might opt for adjunctive dilute bleach baths even if disease activity is mild.

 ---